MatinMarjani/GenZ-Economic-Challenges/README.md

 # Generation Z and the New Economic Reality: A Machine Learning Perspective on Financial Challenges

-This repository contains the code and data used in the research study: **"Socioeconomic Disparities Across Generations: A Focus on Generation Z"**.
+This repository contains the code and data used in the research study: **"Generation Z and the New Economic Reality: A Machine Learning Perspective on Financial Challenges"**.
 The study explores generational differences in socioeconomic features, such as income distribution and housing affordability, using machine learning techniques to identify patterns and predict generational membership and year of birth.

 ## Overview